-Omnibus Graduate Courses: See pages 51-52 for omnibus graduate courses that may be offered.
-ASTRONOMY (AST) AST 421 Astrophysics I. (3) F Aspects of observational astronomy; atomic properties of matter; stellar atmospheres; stellar structure, evolution; nucleosynthesis; compact objects; close binary systems.
-Prerequisites: AST 321; PHY 311, 314.
+(a) Quantum Mechanics (3) S Omnibus Graduate Courses: See page 51 for omnibus graduate courses that may be offered.
+ASTRONOMY (AST) AST 421 Astrophysics I. (3) F Selected astrophysical topics, including: stellar evolution, star formation, interstellar medium, galactic structure, extragalactic astronomy, high-energy astrophysics, and cosmology.
+Prerequisites: AST 321, 322; PHY 311, 314.
 AST 422 Astrophysics II.
-(3) S Interstellar medium; gaseous nebulae; shock waves; stellar dynamics; star clusters and stellar populations; galaxies and their evolution; cosmology.
-Prerequisites: AST 321; PHY 412.
-Omnibus Graduate Courses: See pages 51-52 for omnibus graduate courses that may be offered.
-Plant Biology J. Kenneth Hoober Chair (LS E218) 602/965-3414 icrwr@asuvm.inre.asu.edu lsvl.la.asu.edu/plantbiology/programs.html PROFESSORS BACKHAUS, HOOBER, KLOPATEK, NASH, PINKAVA, SOMMERFELD, TRELEASE, VERMAAS ASSOCIATE PROFESSORS CLARK, FRASCH, MARTIN, PIGG, ROBERSON, STROMBERG, STUTZ, SZAREK, TOWILL, WEBBER ASSISTANT PROFESSORS DAY, POGSON ACADEMIC PROFESSIONALS BINGHAM, LANDRUM, LoBRUTTO, SHARP The faculty in the Department of Plant Biology offer programs leading to the M.S. and Ph.D. degrees in Plant Biology.
+(3) S Same range of astrophysical topics as for AST 421 but different specific topics will be emphasized in a given year.
+Prerequisites: AST 321, 322; PHY 311, 314.
+AST 598 ST: Special Topics.
+(1-4) N - (a) Astronomical Data Taking and Data Reduction - (b) Cosmology and High-Energy Astrophysics - (c) Extragalactic Astronomy - (d) Galactic Structure - (e) Interstellar Medium and Gaseous Astrophysics - (f) Stellar Interiors and Stellar Evolution Omnibus Graduate Courses: See page 51 for omnibus graduate courses that may be offered.
+Plant Biology J. Kenneth Hoober Chair (LSE 218) 480/965-3414 icrwr@asuvm.inre.asu.edu lsvl.la.asu.edu/plantbiology/index.html PROFESSORS BACKHAUS, HOOBER, KLOPATEK, NASH, PINKAVA, SOMMERFELD, TRELEASE, VERMAAS ASSOCIATE PROFESSORS CLARK, DAY, FRASCH, MARTIN, PIGG, ROBERSON, STROMBERG, STUTZ, SZAREK, TOWILL, WEBBER ASSISTANT PROFESSOR POGSON ACADEMIC PROFESSIONALS BINGHAM, LANDRUM, LOBRUTTO, SHARP The faculty in the Department of Plant Biology offer programs leading to the M.S. and Ph.D. degrees in Plant Biology.
 Among other areas of study, two concentrations are available: ecology and photosynthesis.
-Select faculty collaborate with the faculty in the Departments of Biology, Chemistry and Biochemistry, and Microbiology in offering programs leading to the M.S. and Ph.D. degrees in Molecular and Cellular Biology (see pages 250-251).
-The faculty participate in the programs leading to the Master of Natural Science degree (see pages 110-111) when the primary or secondary area of concentration is in plant biology.
+Select faculty collaborate with the faculty in the Departments of Biology, Chemistry and Biochemistry, and Microbiology in offering programs leading to the M.S. and Ph.D. degrees in Molecular and Cellular Biology (see "Molecular and Cellular Biology," page 250).
+The faculty participate in the programs leading to the Master of Natural Science degree (see "Master of Natural Science," page 257) when the primary or secondary area of concentration is in plant biology.
 Students interested in pursuing the M.N.S. degree through an interdisciplinary program emphasizing any of these areas should contact the Department of Plant Biology for additional information.
 Applicants for these degree programs must submit scores on the Graduate Record Examination (GRE) (aptitude).
 GRE scores in the advanced subject area are recommended.
 The graduate programs are designed to prepare students for careers in teaching and in research on various aspects of plant biology, in educational institutions, industry, or government agencies.
 MASTER OF SCIENCE Prerequisites.
 Completion of the requirements for an undergraduate major in the plant sciences, biology, or related discipline, and an adequate background in related courses in chemistry, mathematical, and physical sciences.
 Program of Study.
 A minimum of 30 semester hours of graduate credit is required.
-The program must include at least three semester hours of research, three semester hours of thesis, one semester of the core course PLB 598 ST: Perspectives in Plant Sciences, and one hour of participatory seminar (PLB 591).
+The program must include at least three semester hours of research, three semester hours of thesis, one semester of the core course PLB 502 Perspectives in Plant Biology and one hour of participatory seminar (PLB 591).
 The program is planned by the student in consultation with the supervisory committee.
 Foreign Language Requirements.
+None.